 Robyn: I love it.
 Well, tell everyone where they can learn more about you and your work.

-Cassie: Yeah.
+Cassie: Yes.
 Obviously if anyone is interested in working with us in our Rule Breakers weight loss program, these are the types of things that we teach.
-And I think what would be perfect for your audience today, Robyn, is if you’re interested in more of these rules to break, we covered a few of them today, I put together a full list of 10 rules to break to lose weight.
+And I think what would be perfect for your audience today, Robyn, is if you’re interested in more of these rules to break – we covered a few of them today – I put together a full list of 10 rules to break to lose weight.
 And you can get that PDF for free at 10rulestobreak.com.
 Like the number 10, rules to break dot com.
-And in that guide, I teach you more of these rules that we’ve been told about food and dieting and how they’re flat out wrong, and you’ll get 10 of them to break in order to lose weight for good.
+And in that guide, I teach you more of these rules that we’ve been told about food, and dieting, and how they’re flat out wrong, and you’ll get 10 of them to break in order to lose weight for good.

 Robyn: Awesome.
 Well, thank you so much for being on the show.
 I’ve learned a lot.